deltaDNA/android-sdk/README.md

 This event may be more complex, but the structure is logical, flexible, and provides a mechanism for players spending or receiving any combination of currencies and items.

 ### Event triggers
-All `recordEvent()` methods return an `EventAction` instance on which `EventActionHandler`s can be registered through the `add()` method, for handling triggers which match the conditions setup on the Platform for event-triggered campaigns.
-Once all the handlers have been registered `run()` needs to be called in order for the event triggers to be evaluated and a matching handler to be run.
+All `recordEvent` methods return an `EventAction` instance on which `EventActionHandler`s can be registered through the `add` method, for handling triggers which match the conditions setup on the Platform for Event-Triggered Campaigns.
+Once all the handlers have been registered `run()` needs to be called in order for the event triggers to be evaluated and for a matching handler to be run.
 This happens on the client without any network use and as such it is instantaneous.
 ```java
 recordEvent(new Event("missionStarted").putParam("missionLevel", 1))
         .add(new EventActionHandler.GameParametersHandler(gameParameters -> {